 John Cogswell and Family

 John Cogswell and family from

 Erected 1991 by the Cogswell Family Association.

 Location.
 43° 50.23′ N, 69° 30.382′ W. Marker is near Pemaquid, Maine, in Lincoln County.
 Marker can be reached from Bristol Road.
+Marker is in Pemaquid Lighthouse Park, near the south end of Bristol Road.
 Touch for map.
-Marker is in Pemaquid Lighthouse Park, near the south end of Bristol Road.
 Marker is in this post office area: Pemaquid ME 04558, United States of America.
+Touch for directions.

 Credits.
-This page was last revised on June 16, 2016.
-This page originally submitted on September 8, 2010, by Roger W. Sinnott of Chelmsford, Massachusetts.
-This page has been viewed 1,071 times since then and 20 times this year.
+This page was last revised on March 24, 2021.
+It was originally submitted on September 8, 2010, by Roger W. Sinnott of Chelmsford, Massachusetts.
+This page has been viewed 1,140 times since then and 9 times this year.
 Photos: 1, 2. submitted on September 8, 2010, by Roger W. Sinnott of Chelmsford, Massachusetts. • Bill Pfingsten was the editor who published this page.